OscarRomeral/Numerical-Methods-MonteCarlo--for-SDEs/README.md

 - **`Series2a_Oscar_Romero`**: Contains the theoretical construction for the Monte Carlo approximation of Brownian motion.
 - **`Series2a_code`**: Implements simulations of Brownian motion paths using Monte Carlo methods, provides visualizations of the Brownian paths, and proves approximation properties.

-### Notebook 2: Lévy-Ciesielski Representation of Brownian Motion
+### Series 2b: Lévy-Ciesielski Representation of Brownian Motion
 - **`Series2b_Oscar_Romero`**: Includes the theoretical background for the Lévy-Ciesielski representation of Brownian motion.
 - **`Series2b_code`**: Demonstrates the implementation of the Lévy-Ciesielski representation and applies Multilevel Monte Carlo methods to calculate Brownian marginals.